Matty Lawrence on the State of Football: 2017

 Victor Wanyama, Spurs

 A holding midfield player of top quality.
 Loved him at Celtic, saw him grow at Southampton, and now he is part of a top-two side in the EPL.
-Covers ground, never loses a tackle and can chip in with the odd goal.
+Covers ground, never loses a tackle, and can chip in with the odd goal.

 N’Golo Kante, Chelsea

-What can we say about this guy.
+What can we say about this guy?
 An engine of a Ferrari in the body of a Mini.
 This boy covers ground like no other and has just won his second EPL title with two clubs in as many years.
 On top of that, Joey Barton doesn’t rate him: Kante has everything going for him.

 Dele Alli, Spurs